seryilmaz/cuda-gpu-kernels/README.md

 -nIter : Number of repetitions for the job (repeats the whole job nIter times).
 Larger nIter is useful to have a statistically robust performance measure.
 If you set nIter to 30 and numOfTasks to 100, then it will execute 30 jobs in a for loop, where each job consists of 100 independent concurrent matrix multiply operations.
 Default is 30.

 -checkCorrectness : Set to 1 if you would like to have the result from GPU to be compared to result from CPU.
+The comparison is only done for the first matrix multiply task among all numOfTasks tasks.
 Set to 0 if you don't want the comparison.
 Setting this to 1 will result in longer execution.
 A good method is setting this to 1 for new matrix sizes or numOfTasks when the settings are used the first time to make sure GPU gives correct results; and setting it to 0 when the same settings are used again.
 Default is 0.

 Example usage:
- ./multiMatrixMul -hA 256 -wA 2560 -wB 256 -numOfTasks 100 -blockSize 128 -highCompute 1 -nIter 30 -checkCorrectness 0
+ ./multiMatrixMul -hA 256 -wA 2560 -wB 256 -numOfTasks 100 -blockSize 128 -highCompute 1 -nIter 30 -checkCorrectness 1

+Output:
+Performance: 1064.3364 GFLOPS, total time: 945.785 msec, total Ops: 1006.633 Gops Comparison of first matrix multiply passed.